Rénald Metelus

-Rénald Metelus (born 6 January 1993 in Levallois-Perret, France) is a footballer for CMS Oissel and the Haiti national football team.
+Rénald Metelus (born 6 January 1993) is a footballer for CMS Oissel and the Haiti national football team.

 Career

-Metelus began his senior career in 2008 with the Le Centre Technique National Fernand Sastre (INF).
+Metelus began his senior career in 2008 with the INF Clairefontaine.

 National

 In 2009, Metelus represented in an international match for the French U-17 football team.
 In 2013, he represented the national team of Haiti.

 Metelus also appeared for the senior Haiti national football team in a 3-3 2017 Kirin Challenge Cup tie with Japan on 10 October 2017.